stevenjmesser/visitmy.website/_posts/2025-07-17-making-notes-taking-actions.md

 I dunno.
 That’s a bit like saying all hammers are immoral and unethical.
 Really it depends on how they’re produced and how they’re used.
 You can make a sustainable hammer by lashing a rock to a sturdy stick, but if you use it to club someone to death, that’s a no-no.

 Like a lot of things, there’s a spectrum.
 Finding and using Fairtrade large language models is probably a good next step, but I think other aspects of my setup and application are good and right.

+## What about recording people without their consent?

+For personal use, where you don’t share anything with a third party, it’s legal.
+Some people will see that as perfectly ethical, but I think you should let people know.

+I don’t keep audio recordings, only the summaries.
+Everything is stored on my computer, like a physical notebook, which limits who can get hold of it and steal information.